ger-benjamin/wanderwerk/README.md

 Version
 ------------------------
+Currently in version 1+
+See file "version.md" for more informations
-  Actual version (V1) is proposed by Benjamin Gerber Try it on local.
-Or on http://www.gerben.ch/wanderwerk Prototype version proposed by Benjamin Gerber and Nicolas PY in a course of HEIG_VD, COMEM 2012.
+Try version 1+ on local.
+Or on http://www.gerben.ch/wanderwerk
-Project results delivered "as is" (1 week of work for two people) visible at this address "http://carto.iict.ch/blog/wanderwerk/."

 Licence
 ------------------------